 Patient Online services via your GP

-The NHS offers a number of digital services, which are available online via your GP practice website.
+The NHS offers a number of digital services, which are available to you online via your GP practice website.

 If you don’t currently have a username and password to login to these GP online services, you can follow this NHS England guidance to get them.
 You shouldn’t need to talk to your Doctor to get a username and password, just the receptionist in your practice.
 All you’ll need to do is fill in a short form, and provide some proof of identity.
 For more details, the Good Things Foundation have a simple explanation.

 One advantage of being able to use these digital services is that your surgery may offer same-day appointments online before the phone service opens in the morning – so you won’t have to wait on hold in a telephone queue.
 You can also order repeat prescriptions, and request access to your referral letters.
-For more information on your GP records, NHS England has published a leaflet.
+For more information about your GP record, including what is in it and how it may be used, NHS England has published a leaflet.

 IMPORTANT: the form your GP practice will ask you to fill in may vary across practices, but it will be the form that is described in NHS England’s guidance.